zackad/prettier-plugin-twig/README.md

 Values can be `true` or `false`.
 If `true`, single quotes will be used for string literals in Twig files.

-### twigPrintWidth (default: `80`)

-Because Twig files might have a lot of nesting, it can be useful to define a separate print width for Twig files.
-This can be done with this option.
-If it is not set, the standard `printWidth` option is used.

 ### twigAlwaysBreakObjects (default: `true`)

 If set to `true`, objects will always be wrapped/broken, even if they would fit on one line: